-We use the label in to identify arguments that are neither attacked nor supported by any other argument.
+We assign the label in to an argument that is neither attacked nor supported by any other argument.
 When an argument is both attacked and supported, the attack is supposed to be stronger than the support.
-We assign a label out to an argument that is attacked by another argument with the label out, and simultaneously supported by the set of arguments with the label out.
+We assign a label out to an argument that is attacked by another argument with the label out, and simultaneously supported by a set of arguments with the label out.
 Note that an argument lacking support is labeled out, even if it is attacked by an argument labeled out.